Skip Main Links

 AL: Why is it important to have this program?

-KT: By being intentional with the time it has with interns, DLR Group is offering many individuals opportunities for growth and dual learning.
+DLR Group: By being intentional with the time it has with interns, DLR Group is offering many individuals opportunities for growth and dual learning.
 This program is an opportunity for interns and new grads to get a perspective on the holistic nature of architecture and of the potential for experiences and growth at DLR Group.
 The goal is to provide a strong foundation for emerging professionals to build their professional careers.
 EPX provides a comprehensive overview of DLR Group, as well as the architecture, engineering, and construction industry and how to navigate it and advocate for career wellbeing.
-Professionals also encourage the nurturing of EPs’ networks through strengthening understanding of different roles within the firm, and the mentorship that occurs through this experience may have positive downstream benefits on participants’ careers.
+Professionals also encourage the nurturing of EPs’ networks through strengthening the understanding of different roles within the firm, and the mentorship that occurs through this experience may have positive downstream benefits on participants’ careers.
 EPX is composed of three major components: mentorship, work, and foundations.
 When someone is new to their career, additional layers are crucial to successful learning.

 • Work: Interns and new grads are primarily hired to work with our project teams and are learning while they work with us.